Fujifilm X-E2S vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-E2S lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the X-E2S and the A9 have been discontinued, but can regularly be found used on eBay.
+The X-E2S was replaced by the Fujifilm X-E3, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E2S and the Sony A9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More compact: Is smaller (129x75mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 323g or 48 percent) and hence easier to carry around.